JPShag/DMA-FW-Guide-2.0/README.md

 ### **3.1 Supported FPGA-Based Hardware**

-While this guide primarily focuses on the **Squirrel DMA (35T)** card, the methodologies outlined are adaptable to other FPGA-based DMA hardware.
+This guide focuses on FPGA-based devices compatible with the **PCILeech-FPGA** framework.
 Below is a list of compatible devices:

 - **Squirrel (35T)**
   - **Description**: Affordable and widely accessible FPGA-based DMA device.